Dashboards

 This section offers a broad overview of the network's infrastructure, including details regarding the number of cloud accounts and compute instances, device counts by top vendors, connection failures, and essential metrics such as links, OS versions, configuration lines, modeled paths, and ACLs.

-The Scorecard and KPIs dashboard provides greater insight into the overall quality and performance of a network.
-The dashboard is located under the scorecard and KPIs tab of the dashboard page.
+The Scorecards and KPIs dashboard provides greater insight into the overall quality and performance of a network.
+The dashboard is located under the Scorecards and KPIs tab of the dashboard page.

 A scorecard is a container of Forward Verification Checks grouped into KPI categories.
 The total score of a scorecard is the combined weighted score of each KPI category assigned to it.